sagemath/trac_to_gh/Issue 7706.md

 # Issue 7706: palp (lattice polytopes): replace the pickle-based database of lattice polytopes by a non-pickle database format

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7706

 Original creator: was